alw017/CSE-105-Project/Decidability Problem/writeup.md

 ## Screenshot Example of Running Script

 To test the code yourself, simply install main.py, and create a .txt file describing a valid DFA.
+Then run `python main.py <yourfile>.txt`

 ![](./RunningExample.png)